Buddhism in Japan: Arrival and initial spread of Buddhism

 According to the Nihon Shoki, after receiving the Buddhist gifts, the Japanese emperor asked his officials if the Buddha should be worshipped in Japan.
 They were divided on the issue, with Soga no Iname (506–570) supporting the idea while Mononobe no Okoshi and Nakatomi no Kamako worried that the kami of Japan would become angry at this worship of a foreign deity.
 The Nihon Shoki then states that the emperor allowed only the Soga clan to worship the Buddha, to test it out.

 Thus, the powerful Soga clan played a key role in the early spread of Buddhism in the country.
 Their support, along with that of immigrant groups like the Hata clan, gave Buddhism its initial impulse in Japan along with its first temple (Hōkō-ji, also known as Asukadera).
 The Nakatomi and Mononobe, however, continued to oppose the Soga, blaming their worship for disease and disorder.
 These opponents of Buddhism are even said to have thrown the image of the Buddha into the Naniwa canal.
 Eventually outright war erupted.
 The Soga side, led by Soga no Umako and a young Prince Shōtoku, emerged victorious and promoted Buddhism on the archipelago with support of the broader court.

 Based on traditional sources, Shōtoku has been seen as an ardent Buddhist who taught, wrote on, and promoted Buddhism widely, especially during the reign of Empress Suiko (554 – 15 April 628).
 He is also believed to have sent envoys to China and is even seen as a spiritually accomplished bodhisattva who is the true founder of Japanese Buddhism.
 Modern historians have questioned much of this, seeing most of it as a constructed hagiography.
+A popular quote attributed to Shōtoku that became foundational for Buddhist belief in Japan is translated as "The world is vain and illusory, and the Buddha's realm alone is true."
 Regardless of his actual historical role, however, it is beyond doubt that Shōtoku became an important figure in Japanese Buddhist lore beginning soon after his death if not earlier.

+Taoist traditions of immortality and becoming a xian made it to Japan in the times of early Buddhism, but Buddhism absorbed them. "[U]nder Buddhist influence," these stories were "associated with certain ascetic monks who were devoted to the Lotus Sutra."